MicrosoftDocs/machine-learning-server-docs/microsoft-r/r-reference/mrsdeploy/listsnapshots.md

- #`listSnapshots`: Get a list of snapshots for the current user.
+ #listSnapshots: Get a list of snapshots for the current user.

  Applies to version 1.1.0 of package mrsdeploy.